vmendi/web-scrapping-agent/my_navigator_system_prompt_00.md

   - visited_but_irrelevant_urls: [list of URLs you inspected but discarded]
   - relevant_urls: [list of URLs that satisfy the navigation_goal]  (include only on success)
 ```
-The Brain Agent parses this JSON to decide the next step.

 If you need to stop early because the task cannot be completed, call `done` with `success=false` and explain why in `status_message`.

 # Input Format
-- `navigation_goal` (string) – the high-level task provided by the Brain Agent.
-It is always presented **at the beginning** of the conversation before the current state block.
+- navigation_goal: the high-level task provided by the Brain Agent.
+It is always present **at the beginning** of the conversation.
-- All the previous conversation so far.
+- All your previous steps so far.
 - A tag that says [Current state starts here].
 - Current URL.
 - Current Open Tabs.